 Content Creation Best Practices

-There are there three types of content to draw upon for Social Media Marketing and Content Marketing:
+There are three types of content to draw upon for Social Media Marketing and Content Marketing:

 3) Curate other authors content